-- Retirement Assets (IRAs, 401(k)s, and other qualified plan proceeds): These assets pass directly to the beneficiary named in the plan.
-As with a life insurance policy, the named beneficiary is agreed upon in advance, and there is no need to go through probate.
+Retirement Assets (IRAs, 401(k)s, and other qualified plan proceeds): These assets pass directly to the named beneficiary.
+As with a life insurance policy, the beneficiary is named in advance, and there is no need to go through probate.

 Other assets may pass outside of probate if they are set up to do so:

-- Property Titled as Joint Tenancy with Rights of Survivorship: When two or more individuals own property together, they can choose to designate the type of ownership as joint tenancy with rights of survivorship.
-In that case, when one of the owners dies, that person’s ownership interest automatically passes to the remaining owner.
-Married couples often hold assets in this way, although for married couples, they give it a different title – tenancy by the entirety.
+Property Titled as Joint Tenancy with Rights of Survivorship: When two or more individuals own property together, they can choose to designate the type of ownership as joint tenancy with rights of survivorship.
+In this case, when one of the owners dies, that person’s ownership interest automatically passes to the remaining owner.
+Married couples often hold assets in this way, although for married couples, New York law gives it a different title – Tenancy by the Entirety.